usaid-cs/yesterday-i-learned/random.md

 1. HSPA (HSDPA and HSUPA, for download/upload) is often called 3.5G.
 1. "Genuine leather" is rubbish.
 Get "Full-Grain Leather" instead.
 1. The right fist of Lenin's dead corpse is intentionally made clenched.
-1. Border Security is an actual reality show.
-Unlike other reality shows.
 1. The traces of cocaine left on paper money is often enough to set off customs detectors.
 1. "Plan your next 30 years" - 80000 hours. ["Everybody has a plan until they get punched in the mouth." - Mike Tyson](https://news.ycombinator.com/item?id=13414116)
 1. The bicycle seat should be level with the waist.